Team

 - Data Architect of the COGITATE consortium, developing standards for experimental metadata ontology and promoting FAIR data-sharing practices

-Niccolò's research interests lie at the intersection of cognitive and behavioral neuroscience and computational methodologies, emphasizing accurate behavioral quantification, data analysis precision, and open science.
+Niccolò's research interests lie at the intersection of cognitive, behavioral, and computational neuroscience, emphasizing precise behavioral quantification, data analysis, and open science.

 Graduate Students